roeegro/SwimFix/MaintenanceGuide_new.md

 	> Function name : check_if_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).
 #### Plug and Play
-This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis by writing separated .py files without disable server's running, and sending the files to the server when they are ready.
+This feature supplies the ability for developers to add new swimming errors definitions (and their weights) for future analysis.
+Feature use is done by writing separated .py files without disable server's running, and sending the files to the server when they are ready.
 Those files will be executed when error evaluation will be done to swimmer's video.
-In order to use this feature
+In order to use this feature correctly, the project authors defined a format for writing such an external functions.
+The format is as follows:

 ### Tester Module